⪢ Node info and management

 The included items are:

-• total: The number of matches actually retrieved and sent to the client.
+• total: The number of matches that were actually retrieved and sent to the client.
+This value is typically limited by the LIMIT/size search option.

-• total_found: The estimated total number of matches for the query in the index.
+• The estimated total number of matches for the query in the index.
+If you need the exact number of matches, use SELECT COUNT(*) instead of relying on this value.

-• total_relation: If Manticore cannot calculate the exact total value, this field will display total_relation: gte, indicating that the actual count is Greater Than or Equal to total_found.
-If the total value is precise, total_relation: eq will be shown.
+• If Manticore cannot determine the precise total_found value, this field will display total_relation: gte, meaning the actual number of matches is Greater Than or Equal to the reported total_found.

 • time: The duration (in seconds) it took to process the search query.